NoFlak/meshtastic-multinode-hub/README.md

 ## Installation

 1. Clone this repository or download the source files to your Raspberry Pi or server:

-    ```bash
+    ```
     git clone https://github.com/yourusername/multi-node-support-app.git
-    cd multi-node-support-app/meshtastic_support_app
+    cd multi-node-support-app
     ```

-2. Install Python dependencies.
-This project relies on [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.uvicorn.org/) for the web server and [Jinja2](https://palletsprojects.com/p/jinja/) for templating.
-You can install them via pip:

-    ```bash
-    pip install fastapi uvicorn jinja2
+2. (Optional) Create and activate a virtual environment to isolate dependencies.

     ```

-   If you prefer to manage dependencies explicitly, see the included `requirements.txt` file.

-3. Set up the configuration.
-The file `config.json` stores the admin username and a hashed password.
-By default it uses the username `admin` with an empty password.
-Update it with a secure hashed password before deploying in production.

-4. Start the server using uvicorn:

-    ```bash
-    uvicorn meshtastic_support_app.main:app --host 0.0.0.0 --port 8000
+    python -m venv .venv
+    # Windows
+    .venv\Scripts\activate
+    # Linux / macOS
+    source .venv/bin/activate
     ```

+3. Install the Python dependencies listed in `requirements.txt`:

+    ```
+    python -m pip install -r requirements.txt
+    ```

+4. Start the FastAPI server from the project root.
+Using the module form ensures Python can locate the `meshtastic_support_app` package even if `uvicorn` is not on your PATH:

+    ```
+    python -m uvicorn meshtastic_support_app.main:app --host 0.0.0.0 --port 8000
+    ```

    The app will be available at `http://<server-ip>:8000`.
 You can change the port as desired.
+If you prefer the `uvicorn` CLI directly, run it from the project root so the package remains importable.

 5. Log in with your configured credentials and explore the dashboard, messages and logs.
 Use the **Update Nodes** button on the dashboard to fetch current node status via the Meshtastic CLI.
 ## Usage

 * **Dashboard** – Displays all known nodes with their latest metrics.
 Click **Update Nodes** to refresh.
 Nodes are stored in a local SQLite database.